dinisvictor/rumos_bank_env/README.md

 # Rumos Bank

-This project was developed to support Rumos Bank in predicting the probability of customers defaulting on their credit obligations.
-The solution involves a full machine learning pipeline – from training and experiment tracking to deployment and testing – using modern MLOps tools and practices.
+This project was developed as part of my evaluation for the **Machine Learning Operationalization module**.
+My goal was to design and implement a full MLOps pipeline to support **Rumos Bank** in predicting the likelihood of customers defaulting on their credit obligations.
+I built this solution from end to end — from data analysis and model experimentation to production deployment and testing — using tools and best practices in MLOps.

 ---